nickisashkir/minecart-routing-26.1/README.md

 # ![minecart routing](assets/logo.svg)

+Hi!
+I'm Nicky!
+I have a fabric server at https://theremnants.gg/ and I love this addon!
+So I updated it to use Fabric and to be on 26.1.

-A Minecraft plugin for Spigot/Paper/Purpur which adds ticket based filtering for detector rails.
+A Minecraft plugin for ~Spigot/Paper/Purpur~ Fabric which adds ticket based filtering for detector rails.
 This enables the creation of advanced minecart routing systems.

 Minecart Routing is entirely server-side, clients don't need to install anything for the plugin to function.